-The Early Moves study is being led by Dr Jane Valentine, Prof Catherine Elliott and Dr Alison Salt from the Kids Rehabilitation Department at Perth Children’s Hospital.
-The study also involves The ORIGINS Project investigators Prof Susan Prescott and Prof Desiree Silva from the Telethon Kids Institute, Joondalup Health Campus, Curtin University, the University of Western Australia and the Australasian Cerebral Palsy Clinical Trials Network Centre for Research Excellence.
+The Early Moves study is led by Prof Catherine Elliott of Curtin University, and Prof Jane Valentine and Dr Alison Salt from the Kids Rehabilitation Department at Perth Children’s Hospital.
+The study also involves The ORIGINS Project investigators Prof Susan Prescott and Prof Desiree Silva from the Telethon Kids Institute.

 The Early Moves study is now recruiting participants.

 Thank you to our funding bodies: National Health and Medical Research Council, Perth Children's Hospital Foundation, Channel 7 Telethon Trust, Mineral Resources Limited, the Cerebral Palsy Alliance and Western Australian Child Research Fund.